wavemotion-dave/DS994a/README.md

 Versions :
 -----------------------
+V2.4: 24-Dec-2024 by wavemotion-dave
+* New Alpha keyboard specifically designed to improve the experience of playing text adventures like the Scott Adam's Adventure series.
+* Fixed sound output in Red Baron (engine idle now sounds correct - not the high pitched squeal of previous versions).
+* New Wave Direct sound driver for games like Dragon's Lair Demo and Ghostbusters to render SN-chip "speech" properly.
+* Improved pagecru handling to mask the banking within the binary size (e.g. 4 banks for 32K carts).
+* Improved disk emulation to properly report motor enabled/strobed CRU bit.
+* A filename that ends in _cru just before the .bin extension will be considered a Paged CRU cart type (a handful of the original Databiotics carts used this scheme).
+* The 32K RAM expansion now initializes memory as >FF00 to more closely mimic how the typical RAM chips in use would power up cold (accuracy improvement borrowed from MAME)
+* Save/Restore State improvement to save a few more bits of information to ensure things come back up properly (old save states will not work - sorry!)
+* Other minor cleanup and improvements under the hood.
+Comments added to help future emulation developers.

 V2.3: 19-Dec-2024 by wavemotion-dave
 * Refactored memory allocation to buy back almost 400K of much needed DS RAM (mostly for new speech samples)
 * Added speech samples for: MASH, Sewermania, Buck Rogers and Borzork and added missing samples for Fathom and Microsurgeon.